gsoules/MkDocs/digital-archive/docs/developer/common-vocabulary-translator.md

 common-facets-to-pp.csv
 ```

-## The Common Facet Translator (CFT)
+## The Common Vocabulary Translator (CVT)

-The Common Facet Translator (CFT) translates the nearly 15,000 [Nomenclature 4.0](https://www.nomenclature.info/apropos-about.app?lang=en) terms into a simpler Common Facet terms used in the Digital Archive.
+The Common Vocabulary Translator (CVT) translates the nearly 15,000 [Nomenclature 4.0](https://www.nomenclature.info/apropos-about.app?lang=en) terms into a simpler Common Vocabulary terms used in the Digital Archive.
 The hierarchy for a single Nomenclature can be up to six levels deep, though not every term uses all six levels.
 The levels are:

 1. Category
 1. Class